Skip to main content

 • Concept Explanation: Swift’s switch is extremely powerful.
 It must be Exhaustive, meaning all possible cases must be handled (usually via default).
 Most importantly: No Implicit Fallthrough.

-Although break is not required in Swift, you can use a break statement to match and ignore a specific case or to exit execution early.
-If you need C-style fallthrough behavior, you must explicitly use the fallthrough keyword.
+Although break is not required in Swift, you can use the break statement to match and ignore a specific case, or to exit early.
+If C-style fallthrough behavior is needed, you must explicitly use the fallthrough keyword.

 #